davik20/blockswap/README.md

 ## Approach and Implementation

-1. **Cloning the brand central page**: To clone the existing brand central page, I closely examined the original page, taking note of the key components, and then recreated the structure using clean, semantic HTML markup, CSS, and typescript.
+1. **Cloning the brand central page**: To clone the existing brand central page, I closely examined the original page, taking note of the key components, I also examined the main project's main theme, then recreated the structure using clean, semantic HTML markup, CSS, and typescript.

 2. **Creating a new theme for the NFT listing dashboard**: I started the design process by analyzing the brand identity and target audience of the website.
 I took inspiration from the provided Figma design and other modern NFT platforms.
 For the color scheme, I chose a dark theme with vibrant accent colors to create contrast and attract user attention.
 I used a clean Montserrat font to ensure legibility and improve the overall aesthetic.
 I fetched the latest URI artifacts using typescrit and displayed the NFT metadata in a visually appealing manner by creating custom cards with a hover effects.